Asperjasp/SIMG_W_Website/README.md

 #  Description

-In this repository we introduce the website for the seminar SIMG ( Semillero de Investigación y Modelos Generativos ) affilated with the Universidad Nacional de Colombia - UNAL, in which
+In this repository we introduce the website for the seminar SIMG ( Semillero de Investigación y Modelos Generativos ) affiliated with the Universidad Nacional de Colombia - UNAL, in which

 ## Pages Structure
 To make your SIMG research seminar website effective and comprehensive, you should include the following pages.
 This structure is designed to inform, attract new members, and serve as a central hub for all your research activities, aligning with the "Ideas Principales" you outlined.